barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 At the end of an adventure, gain one skill level in something relevant (to a maximum of +3).

+### Survey

+- Produce a basic map (terrain, large settlements, major features) of a world: 1 day for each point of size
+- Produce a detailed map (down to the level of minor roads and individual buildings) of a world: 5 days for each point of size
+- Produce a detailed map of a small region: `1d` hours, `Difficult EDU / Electronics (Sensors)`
+- Detect sentient life: `1d` hours, `Difficult EDU / Electronics (Sensors)`
+  - DM-5 for TL 0-1, DM-3 for TL 2-4, DM+3 for TL7+, DM+2 if there are orbital installations
+  - Gives rough tech level & population

+See also the *Adventuring in Milieu 0* section of *Long Way Home*.

 Setting Bible
 -------------